 At Homespire, we use exceptionally reliable screws and place them at more frequent intervals to hold windows more securely.
 The combination of the following features and superior installation lead to windows that are high-performance on multiple levels, including home security.

 Bars over your windows are an effective way to improve security.
 Even if a burglar manages to break the window glass, bars can still keep them from squeezing inside.
 Most home invaders won’t even bother trying to get in through a window that is covered by security bars.

 The downside of installing bars over your windows is that they are unsightly.
 Though you can invest in custom decorative bars that fit the style of your home, it can be a stretch to make home window security bars look like anything besides bars on a jail cell.
 Plus, if you hire wrought-iron fabricators to customize bars for your home in an effort to make them more attractive, you will end up paying a significant amount of money.

 While security should be a chief concern when it comes to your windows, you shouldn’t have to sacrifice aesthetics for a secure window system.
 Security windows from Homespire come with an invisible home window security bar that revolutionizes our locking system and interlocking sashes.
 The “invisible burglar bar” is really a stainless steel bar that runs through the top part of the bottom sash where the lock gets anchored.
-The purpose is so that no one can strip the locks out of the vinyl.
+The purpose is so that no one can strip the locks out of the frame.
 This imperceptible bar provides the added level of security of traditional burglar bars without the unsightly appearance.

 2. 12-Layer Tempered Glass